Tyler-Dunham/vim-for-beginners/README.md

     o -> down a line and brings you into insert mode
     O -> up a line and brings you into insert mode v -> start highlight
+    a -> insert mode to the right of your cursor

 #### Combo Commands
     d + e -> delete word